clothes vs. close

 In Closing …

-Whether you commonly confuse words like clothes vs. close in your writing, or you have another set of words you sometimes struggle with, we want to know about it.
+Whether you commonly confuse words like clothes vs. close in your writing, or you have another set of words you sometimes struggle with (like through, thru, and threw!), we want to know about it.
 Drop us a line in the comments and let us know what you’d like to see discussed next.

 Comments